Skip to content

 The Mausala Parva of the Mahabharata mentions that Krishna left for an unknown country after the Yadavas killed each other.
 This unknown country was Israel, implying that Krishna is Moses and that this individual led the Exodus from the Indus Valley to Israel.

-• Where was Ramas Ayodhya located?
+• Where Was Ramas Ayodhya located?
 AREA

 Why Jesus is considered as the Messiah?